coconutswallow/Guides/_playersguide/character-creation.md

 <a href="https://www.dndbeyond.com/srd">D&D System Reference Document</a>

-<div class="alert-warning">If you have questions about character creation, or want to get input on a character idea, #character-discussion is the place to ask!</div>
+<div class="alert-warning"><strong>If you have questions about character creation, or want to get input on a character idea, <a href="https://discord.com/channels/308324031478890497/617820317389160471">#character-discussion</a> is the place to ask!</strong></div>

 The following additional rules apply during character creation beyond the official rules for character creation